zakinadhif/cowdingus/README.md

 - Website Development
 - Cybersecurity

-and some i'm intereted in but haven't touched for a long time:
+And some i'm intereted in but haven't touched for a long time:

 - OS Development